Unification of Neutrino-Neutrino and Neutrino-Antineutrino Oscillations: Majorana Neutrino Oscillation Probabilities in two generations

 where we replace $\nu^*$ and $\nu^{*\prime}$ to $\nu^c$ and $\nu^{c\prime}$ according to the definition (\ref{nuc}).
 We put the above two equations together as matrix form,

 Exchanging some rows and some columns, the above equation can be rewritten as

-It is noted that $\nu$ and $\nu^c$ included in the same multiplet can change each other due to the presence of the Majorana mass term.
+It is noted that $\nu$ and $\nu^c$, which are included in the same multiplet, can transform into each other due to the presence of the Majorana mass term.
 We can separate the top-left part from the bottom-right part.
-In the following calculations, we take the bottom-right part,
+In the subsequent calculations, we will focus on the bottom-right part,

-This has the same structure as the equation (\ref{Dirac-Hamiltonian}), in the case of the Dirac neutrinos, reviewed in the previous section.
-The Hamiltonian for the Majorana neutrinos is obtained by the replacement of the Dirac mass to the Majorana mass due to the replacement of $\nu_{\alpha R} \to \nu_{\alpha L}^{c}$ and $\nu_{\beta R} \to \nu_{\beta L}^{c}$.
-The Majorana mass matrix becomes a complex symmetric matrix unlike the Dirac mass matrix because $\nu^c$ is a complex conjugate of $\nu$ and is not independent of $\nu$.
-The Hamiltonian in eq.(\ref{Majorana-Hamiltonian2}) is diagonalized as
+This has the same structure as the equation (\ref{Dirac-Hamiltonian}) discussed in the previous section for Dirac neutrinos.
+The Hamiltonian for Majorana neutrinos is obtained by replacing the Dirac mass with the Majorana mass, corresponding to the substitutions $\nu_{\alpha R} \to \nu_{\alpha L}^{c}$ and $\nu_{\beta R} \to \nu_{\beta L}^{c}$.
+The Majorana mass matrix becomes a complex symmetric matrix, unlike the Dirac mass matrix, because $\nu^c$ is the complex conjugate of $\nu$ and is not independent of it.
+The Hamiltonian in eq. (\ref{Majorana-Hamiltonian2}) is then diagonalized as shown in

 One can see that the $2\times 2$ Majorana mass matrix $M$ of the top-right part in the Hamiltonian is diagonalized as $U^TMU={\rm diag}(m_1,m_2)$.
-The chirality-flavor eigenstates are represented as the linear combination of the chirality-mass eigenstates,
+The flavor eigenstates are represented as the linear combination of the mass eigenstates,

 In the case of the Dirac neutrinos, the mass matrix is diagonalized by two unitary matrices $V$ and $U$.
 On the other hand, in the case of the Majorana neutrinos, the mass matrix is diagonalized by only one unitary matrix $U$.
-The time evolution of the chirality-mass eigenstates is given by
+The time evolution of the mass eigenstates is given by

-Furthermore, let us rewrite this equation to that for the energy-helicity eigenstates in order to diagonalize the Hamiltonian completely.
+Furthermore, let us rewrite this equation to that of the energy eigenstates in order to diagonalize the Hamiltonian completely.
 Exchanging some rows and some columns in the above equation, we obtain